coreboot/coreboot/Documentation/soc/intel/fsp/index.md

 This section contains documentation about Intel-FSP in public domain.

+## Integration Guidelines

+Some guiding principles when working on the glue to integrate FSP into coreboot, e.g. on how to configure a board in devicetree when that affects the way FSP works:

+* It should be possible to replace FSP based boot with a native coreboot implementation for a given chipset without touching the mainboard code.
+* The devicetree configures coreboot and part of what coreboot does with the information is setting some FSP UPDs.
+The devicetree isn't supposed to directly configure FSP.

 ## Bugs
 As Intel doesn't even list known bugs, they are collected here until those are fixed.
 If possible a workaround is described here as well.